sematext/docs/docs/experience/faq.md

 may take up to 5 minutes for the data to start being accepted if your pricing plan supports only one domain.

+Note that subdomains are treated as domains, meaning that foo.example.com and bar.example.com are counted as two domains.

 ### What are the user satisfaction scores shown in Experience based on?

 The scores are based on the time threshold defined in the [Configure